rdrachenberg/todo-backend/README.md

 If everything is configured correctly, you should see the following output in the terminal:

 ```
+Environment variables loaded from .env
+Prisma schema loaded from prisma/schema.prisma

+✔ Generated Prisma Client (v5.22.0) to ./node_modules/@prisma/client in 278ms

+Start by importing your Prisma Client (See: https://pris.ly/d/importing-client)

+Tip: Want to react to database changes in your app as they happen?
+Discover how with Pulse: https://pris.ly/tip-1-pulse

+Environment variables loaded from .env
+Prisma schema loaded from prisma/schema.prisma
+Datasource "db": MySQL database "todos" at "localhost:3306"

+MySQL database todos created at localhost:3306

+🚀  Your database is now in sync with your Prisma schema.
+Done in 121ms

+✔ Generated Prisma Client (v5.22.0) to ./node_modules/@prisma/client in 281ms

+> todo-backend@1.0.0 seed
+> node prisma/seed.js

 seeded db
 Server running on port 8080
 ```